Logo

 Goals

-This feature should enable the user to set a goal of using your diet and nutrition app and then monitor their progress.
+This feature should enable the user to set a goal of using your app and then monitor their progress.
 The app may mark and celebrate users’ micro-achievements and completion of the goals to help them stay positive.

 Macro-calculator